 The Trail Around Middlebury (TAM), a footpath over 18 miles long, encircles the village of Middlebury and links several hundred acres of town land, conserved properties, schools, and other local landmarks.
 Hikers also enjoy the diverse terrain of the 400,000 acre Green Mountain National Forest and Vermont’s famous Long Trail.
 The Long Trail traverses Vermont’s highest peaks over the entire length of the state, and is renowned for being America’s first long-distance hiking trail.
 It is accessed by side trails close to Middlebury.
 Or, a short drive away, explore Moosalamoo’s cliffs, mountain lakes, streams, diversity of plants, and animals, located between Route 125 and Route 73 within the Green Mountain National Forest.
 The Robert Frost Interpretive Trail, located in neighboring Ripton, commemorates Robert Frost’s poetry with several of his famous poems mounted along the trail in the woods and fields.

 Addison County has been credited as having the best biking in New England, featuring plenty of back roads with beautiful vistas as well as challenging mountain gaps.
 Five Lake Champlain Bikeways routes pass right through Middlebury, with several other routes starting nearby.
-The Vermont Gran Fondo invites cyclists from near and far to traverse four mountain gaps, including Middlebury Gap, through the picturesque Green Mountains.

 One of the nearby hidden gems is a world-class mountain biking trail within the Moosalamoo National Recreation Area.
 The Chandler Ridge/Leicester Hollow Loop offers 13+ miles of challenging single track and beautiful views.
 Download Moosalamoo’s trail map.